bamidev/homelab/README.md

 ## Images

-All the images that are used by the pods are defined in my main NixOS config, and written in Nix: https://github.com/bamidev/nixos-config/tree/system/lab/images
+All the images that are used by the pods are defined in my main NixOS config, and written in Nix: [https://github.com/bamidev/nixos-config/tree/system/lab/images].
 In order build & deploy these images, the following command is available on any device that uses my NixOS config:
 ```
 deploy-image nextcloud
 ```
-This will build the image, transfer it to all worker nodes, and then import it there into `containerd`.
+This will build the nextcloud image, transfer it to all worker nodes, and then import it there into `containerd`.
 From that point on, the pods should be able to load it up.

 ## Certificates

-The CA certificates are stored in my password store, and my main NixOS config provides scripts for my devices to load these certificates from there, and thn generate the necessary certificates for all the Kubernetes components.
+The CA certificate & key are stored in my password store, and my main NixOS config provides scripts for my devices to load these certificates from there, and then generate the necessary certificates for all the Kubernetes components.

 Here is a usage example:
 ```